Updated April 15, 2019

 1710 S K Street • Indianola, IA 50125 • (515) 961-9420

 The Indianola Dog Park provides space where dogs can exercise and socialize with other dogs.
 It offers a great opportunity for dogs to run, play and interact with other dogs…to just be dogs!
 Dog owners can socialize with other dog lovers as well.
 The park has agility equipment, bag dispensers, benches, picnic tables and porta potties.
-Annual membership fees for the Indianola Dog Park are $25 per dog, and expire one year after purchase date.
+There is an Annual membership fees for the Indianola Dog Park that expire one year after purchase date.
 Memberships may be purchased through Indianola Parks and Recreation.

 2500 Grand Avenue • West Des Moines, IA 50265 • (515) 222-3444